Spazmatic08/proj10-MeetMe/README.md

-# proj8-free
+# proj10-MeetMe
-Snarf appointment data from a selection of a user's Google calendars
+Snarf appointment data from a selection of a user's Google calendars, and permit that user to set up events and invite others to it.

 ## User
 The application is fairly simple - provided the necessary secrets to access a user's Google calendars, the site returns times when that user is busy or available based on the dates, times, and selected calendars provided by the client.
+The client may also select one of these available time windows and set up a new event, and will be provided a link to share with others that will invite them as well.

 ## Running the program
 After forking and cloning the repository, you should be able to run the program with the following commands:
+* git clone
+* cd repo/directory/path
 * bash ./configure
 * make run
 Alternatively, you should be able to deploy through gunicorn by using